Your Denver Civil Rights Attorney

 Furthermore, you cannot be fired for certain actions.
 Some of these actions include:

 - Requesting time off for jury duty or military or National Guard duty

 - Requesting time off to vote

 - Reporting safety violations to OSHA

 If you have been fired due to discrimination or retaliation (such as refusing sexual advances by your employer or refusing to do something illegal), then you may be able to bring forth a lawsuit to seek compensation for damages incurred.
-In Colorado, a wrongful termination lawsuit typically has three elements, including:
+In Colorado, a wrongful or unlawful termination lawsuit typically has three elements, including: